jonnycomes/survivorpy/README.md

 ## Contributing

 Got ideas or spot a bug?
-Feel free to open an issue or pull request — contributions of all kinds are welcome!
+Feel free to open an [issue](https://github.com/jonnycomes/survivorpy/issues) or a [pull request](https://github.com/jonnycomes/survivorpy/pulls) — contributions of all kinds are welcome!